 I wondered how could that be?
 I'm almost 20 lbs lighter, still have some muscle on me, but am slower now than ever before?
 That's when it hit me that not all bodies are built the same, and that my broad shoulders and thick calves were meant to support a body heavier and stronger than the weekling sub 140 lb frame I had developed over the past several months.
 Bit by bit, I worked my way back into a stronger heavier body, but one that to my pleasant surprise was also much faster.
 By 2008 I returned to the ultramarathon scene and had a new found appreciation for the way God designed my particular body.
 Another valuable lesson I learned is that you can never judge a runner based on their looks.
 Seems simple enough, right?
 However, even after eight years of running, I can be a little insecure about my body type when toeing the line with tall skinny dudes in short shorts.
 I mean, geeze, they look like professional runners.
 They are all going to kick my sorry slow butt.
 Sometimes they do, and sometimes they don't.
 Sometimes it's the folks you least expect to run fast who end up doing so.
 I guess you really can't judge a book by its cover.

 The photo above in from this past summer.
 I look lean and strong.
 These days I am somewhere between 155-160 lbs year round, and along with my running, I am still doing 3-4 days of strength training per week.
-Being able to bench press 230 lbs and do 25 pull ups doesn't matter much as far as running itself, but if a 200 lb tree falls on me, I'll be able to push it off, and if a 250 lb runner gets hurt and needs me to carry them off the course, I can.
+Being able to bench press a lot or do 20 pull ups doesn't really matter much as far as running goes, but I like staying well rounded for the other sports I enoy.
 I may be 20 lbs heavier than I was in 2006, but the 2012 version of me could kick the crap out of the 2006 version.
 Strong isn't just the new skinny, strong is the new fast.

 ....and remember, you aren't fat.
 You are famine resistant :-)